madSimonJ/madsimonj.github.io/blog/20220503/writeabook01.md

 <h4>How is it written?</h4>

-<p>O'Reilly have a Git-based source control system with a build system attached that converts ASCII DOC format files into PDFs or EPUB docs.
-ASCII DOC is a text-based format, a little like Mark-down, with all sorts of extra styling mark-up for rendering source code, etc.  It's pretty easy to use, and there's something kind of awesome about being able to build a PDF from it, and have my words with all of the O'Reilly styling I'm used to.</P>
+<p>O'Reilly have a Git-based source control system with a build system attached that converts AsciiDoc format files into PDFs or EPUB docs.
+AsciiDoc is a text-based format, a little like Mark-down, with all sorts of extra styling mark-up for rendering source code, etc.  It's pretty easy to use, and there's something kind of awesome about being able to build a PDF from it, and have my words with all of the O'Reilly styling I'm used to.</P>

 <p>I tend to do the work very late at night.
 I've got 2 kids, and looking after them takes up an awful lot of my evening, plus I really need a bit of quiet, distraction-free time to work properly.
 It does mean that falling asleep at my keyboard is an occupational hazard now, mind!.
 By and large though, I'm finding a chapter a month fairly do-able, aside from a weirdly busy April, where I seemed to spend most of it travelling.</p>